vippsas/vipps-report-api/api-guide/settlement.md

 Merchants using Vipps MobilePay receive the money for their sales in bulk bank transfers (settlements), usually one per day.
-It is therefore necessary to download a specification reports that explain the bulk bank transfer, so that it can be correctly filed in the merchant's accounting system.
-Such reports can be fetched either in [the portal](https://portal.vipps.no) or by using the Report API.
+It is therefore necessary to download a specification reports that explains the bulk bank transfer, so it can be correctly filed in the merchant's accounting system.
+Such reports can be fetched either in the [merchant portal](https://portal.vipps.no) or by using this API.

 Usually, you will wish to implement a *reconciliation process*, where you download a report from Vipps MobilePay each day, and check that contents of the report match the data you have on your own side.
 We recommended that you do this by matching per transaction on transaction IDs.

-This guide will focus on using the Report API, but may also be useful reading for those who rely on using reports from the portal for their reconciliation processes.
+This guide will focus on using this API, but may also be useful reading for those who rely on using reports from the portal for their reconciliation processes.